 - No grease hole or tray

-An all-time favorite, the Weber is usually one of the most popular models wherever it’s being sold and it’s easy to see why.
+An all-time favorite, the Weber Kettle Charcoal Grill is one of the most popular models of charcoal grills wherever it’s being sold, and it’s easy to see why.

-Easy to assemble, thanks to the readily available instructions, easy to clean, thanks to its “one touch cleaning system” that collects the ash quickly and efficiently, this grill is perfect for those who want to grill as simply as possible.
+Easy to assemble thanks to the simple instructions, easy to clean thanks to its “one touch cleaning system” that collects the ash efficiently, this grill is perfect for those who want to grill with as little hasstle as possible.

-The biggest problem, however, comes in the shape of rust, as this grill doesn’t handle humidity at all, so make sure to purchase a cover alongside the grill to prevent any accidents.
+The biggest problem, however, is the dreaded rust, as this grill doesn’t handle humidity well at all.

 - Easy to clean